How to block unwanted calls

 Block Calls on a Traditional Landline

-Install a call blocking-device - If your home phone is a traditional landline that doesn’t use the internet (VoIP), you can buy and install a call-blocking device.
+Install a call blocking device - If your home phone is a traditional landline that doesn’t use the internet (VoIP), you can buy and install a call-blocking device.
 Call-blocking devices are typically small boxes you attach to your phone.
-Some devices use databases of known scam numbers but let you add numbers you want blocked.
+Some devices use databases of known scam numbers but let you add numbers you want to be blocked.
 Other devices rely on you to create and update your own list of numbers to block.

 Some use lists to: